unpc2026/diaryasprogrammer/README.md

 # 🧭 Abstraction Framework

-The purpose of this framework is to ensure that explanations distinguish between different conceptual layers of PHP and that every semantic claim is supported and interpreted appropriately.
+The purpose of this framework is to distinguish the conceptual layers relevant to PHP strings and to prevent representations, external interpretations, implementation mechanisms, and language semantics from being conflated.

-The framework consists of two complementary parts:
+The framework consists of three complementary parts:

 1. **Abstraction Levels** — Describe *what layer of PHP is being discussed.*
+2. **Representation and External Interpretation** — distinguish PHP string values from representations and interpretations associated with them.
-2. **Reasoning Rules** — Define *how semantic claims should be justified, inferred, and contextualized.*
+3. **Reasoning Rules** — Define *how semantic claims should be justified, inferred, and contextualized.*

 ---